liady/es6-library-minimal/README.md

  6. Run `npm run build` to build for node.
 This will compile to ES5, minify, and output the result to `lib` folder.
  7. Run `npm run build-web` to build and pack the files for the web.
 This will output the result to `dist` folder.
  8. Run `npm publish` to pulish to the world.

+(If you need even lighter version - find it [here](https://github.com/liady/es6-lib-starter-light)).

 ## Detailed overview